microsoft/health-architectures/Postman/README.md

 4) Go to Environments in Postman, select the `fhir-proxy` Environment, and enter in the variable information from Azure Portal (skip the `bearerToken` for now).

-The completed Environment should look something like this:
+The completed `api-for-fhir` Postman environment should look something like this:

 Environment variables ![Environment_variables](./docs/images/environment_variables_example.png)